usnistgov/scapval/scapval/src/main/distro/README.txt

 ----------
 Version 1.3.4
 - Improved messaging when problems detected with remote components.
+- Now utilizing xercesImpl-2.12.0 dependency as implemented in Decima

 Version 1.3.3
 - Added Bash launch script for OSX and *NIX usage